Wondering what’s brake bias and how it can affect you?

 In a regular car, the EBD brake system automatically adjusts the braking force sent to each axle.
-When you step on the brake, the brake system multiplies and transfers your force to the master cylinder, either through a balance bar or directly.
+When you step on the brake, the brake system multiplies and transfers your force to the master cylinder, either through a balance bar (brake bias adjuster) or directly.
 This prevents the wheels from locking up.

 If the braking system detects any change in rear wheel speed, it automatically reduces the rear pressure on the rear wheels.
 This is the same technique that a mechanical proportioning valve uses.